MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/create-manage-environment.md

 The following settings are *not* copied:

-- Customer profiles
+- Customer profiles.
 - Data source credentials.
 You'll have to provide the credentials for every data source and refresh the data sources manually.
 - Data sources from Common Data Model folder and Common Data Service managed lake.
 You'll have to create those data sources manually with the same name as in the source environment.

 When you copy an environment, you'll see a confirmation message that the new environment has been created.
 Select **Go to data sources** to see the list of data sources.

-All the data sources will show a **Credentials required** status.
+All the data sources will show a **Credentials Required** status.
 Edit the data sources and enter the credentials to refresh them.

 > [!div class="mx-imgBorder"]
 > ![Data sources copied](media/data-sources-copied.png)